What Sort of Upward Mobility Exists for Sterile Processing Techs?

 Sterile Processing Supervisor

-For experienced sterile processing techs, it’s possible to grow into a supervisor role.
+For experienced sterile processing techs, one of the most straightforward positions to enter is as a supervisor.
 Aside from training staff, these professionals oversee their departments with an eagle eye, ensuring that everything is processed using the correct regulations and documentation.

 Clinical Laboratory Technicians